-- 1. Before creating KVM guests, ensure that CPU and memory resources are available to create KVM guests on all nodes in the cluster. - 2.
-Make sure that the required KVM packages are installed on the hosts. - 3.
-Make sure that the service libvirtd is running on the hosts where KVM guests are to be created.
+- 1 Before creating KVM guests, ensure that CPU and memory resources are available to create KVM guests on all nodes in the cluster. - 2 Make sure that the required KVM RPMs are installed on the hosts.

+- 3 Make sure that the libvirtd service is running on the hosts where KVM guests are to be created. - 4 Create the KVM guests.